stephanGarland/intro-to-x/mysql/mysql-101-0.md

 ### Create tables

 First, we'll select our new schema so we don't have to constantly specify it.
-I'll be using `test` here, but you should substitute whatever you created in the last step.
+I'll be using `foo` here, but you should substitute whatever you created in the last step.

 ```sql
 USE foo;